shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

 ## Listening to Notifications

 There's probably no better way to get the system-wide notification status than to ask the system itself.
-The `WinRT` APIs, accessible in Python via the `pywinrt` package makes it possible.
+The `WinRT` APIs, accessible in Python via the `pywinrt` package, makes it possible.

 ```python
 from winrt.windows.ui.notifications.management import UserNotificationListener